TheOdinProject/curriculum/html_css/accessibility_auditing.md

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental for if you need to dive deeper into something.

-* The MDN [Accessibility Inspector](https://developer.mozilla.org/en-US/docs/Tools/Accessibility_inspector) page goes into more detail about using the Accessibility tab, including other properties each object in the accessibility tree has.
+* The MDN [Accessibility Inspector](https://developer.mozilla.org/en-US/docs/Tools/Accessibility_inspector) page goes into more detail about using the **Accessibility** tab, including other properties each object in the accessibility tree has.
-* Chrome's [Accessibility features reference](https://developer.chrome.com/docs/devtools/accessibility/reference/) goes over the accessibility features in their dev tools, including a little more information regarding checking contrast ratios with the color picker from the Styles pane.
+* Chrome's [Accessibility features reference](https://developer.chrome.com/docs/devtools/accessibility/reference/) goes over the accessibility features in their dev tools, including a little more information regarding checking contrast ratios with the color picker from the **Styles** pane.
 * [Involving Users in Evaluating Web Accessibility](https://www.w3.org/WAI/test-evaluate/involving-users/) goes over some helpful steps to take when you can get feedback from users.
 * [A11ycasts Playlist](https://www.youtube.com/playlist?list=PLNYkxOF6rcICWx0C9LVWWVqvHlYJyqw7g).
-We've included several videos from this playlist in these lessons, but there are other videos worth checking out for various accessibiltiy reasons.
+We've included several videos from this playlist in these lessons, but there are other videos worth checking out for various accessibility reasons.
 * [screenreader-outputs](https://github.com/thatblindgeye/screenreader-outputs) is a GitHub repo that contains many examples of screen reader outputs.
 Sometimes nested elements or certain combinations of attributes and native labeling may result in accessible names or descriptions that are difficult to make sense of, so checking out this repo may help clear things up.